lynnlangit/learning-hadoop-and-spark/README.md

 ### Development Environment Setup Information

 You have a number of options - although it is possible for you to set up a local Hadoop/Spark cluster, I do NOT recommended this approach as it's needlessly complex for initial study.
 Rather I do recommend that you use a partially or fully-managed cluster.
 For learning, I most often use a **fully-managed (free tier) cluster**.

+![Databricks Notebook](/images/word-count-databricks.png)

+- **FULLY-MANAGED** - Use Databricks Community Edition (managed, hosted Apache Spark) - example screenshot shown below
+    - created file buckets on selected cloud vendor
+    - uses Databricks (Jupyter-style) notebooks to connect to a small, managed Spark cluster
+    - use **Databrick AWS community** edition (simplest set up - free tier on AWS) - [link](https://databricks.com/try-databricks) --or--
+    - use **Databrick Azure trial** edition - TIP: it's simpler to try out on AWS free tier, Azure may require a pay-as-you-go account to get needed CPU/GPU resources

-- PARTIALLY-MANAGED - Setup a Hadoop/Spark cloud-cluster on **GCP DataProc** or **AWS EMR**
+- **PARTIALLY-MANAGED** - Setup a Hadoop/Spark managed cloud-cluster on GCP or AWS
     - see `setup-hadoop` folder in this Repo for instructions/scripts
-    - create a GCS (or AWS) bucket for input/output job data
+        - create a GCS (or AWS) **bucket** for input/output job data
         - see `example_datasets` folder in this Repo for sample data files
+    - for **GCP use DataProc** w/ Jupyter notebook interface --OR--
-    - for AWS EMR you can use EMR Studio (which includes managed Jupyter instances) - [link](https://aws.amazon.com/blogs/big-data/amazon-emr-studio-preview-a-new-notebook-first-ide-experience-with-amazon-emr/)
+    - for **AWS use EMR** you can use EMR Studio (which includes managed Jupyter instances) - [link](https://aws.amazon.com/blogs/big-data/amazon-emr-studio-preview-a-new-notebook-first-ide-experience-with-amazon-emr/)
-- FULLY-MANAGED - Use **Databricks Community Edition** (managed, hosted Apache Spark) - example shown below
-    - uses Databricks (Jupyter-style) notebooks to connect to a small, managed Spark cluster
-    - AWS or Azure editions - TIP: it's simpler to try out on AWS free tier, Azure may require a pay-as-you-go account to get needed CPU/GPU resources
-    - Sign up for free trial of Databricks/AWS - [link](https://databricks.com/try-databricks)

-![Databricks Notebook](/images/word-count-databricks.png)
+- **MANUAL** - Setup Hadoop/Spark locally or on a 'raw' cloud VM, such as AWS EC2
+    - NOT RECOMMENDED for learning - too complex to set up
+    - Cloudera Learning VM - also NOT recommended, changes too often, documentation not aligned

 ---